TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_2.0_connected_wifi.md

 #### Driver Diag Pin

 The driver diag pin is used for sensorless homing and stall detection.
-The SKR E3 Turbo **does not** have a way of disabling the diag pin.
+The SKR v1.4 **does not** have a way of disabling the diag pin.
 If you plan on using endstops rather than sensorless homing, you need to bend or remove the diag pin.

 ### Board.txt Location

-Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the SKR E3 Turbo.
+Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the SKR v1.4.

 ### Final Setup